The FN Herstal Five-seveN pistol has been in the news quite a bit lately, so we wanted to do a factual—and honest—review of the pistol.

-In 2004, the Brady Campaign began to claim that commercial ammunition available for the firearm penetrated level IIa kevlar ballistic vests.
+In 2004, the Brady Campaign claimed that commercial ammunition available for the firearm penetrated level IIa kevlar ballistic vests.
 In their attacks on the pistol, they called it a “cop-killer.”
-Investigation by the ATF found that no commercially available ammunition fired out of the 5.7 pistol was capable of defeating ballistic armor.
+Investigation by the ATF found no commercially available ammunition fired out of the Five-seveN pistol was capable of defeating ballistic armor.

-Even more recently, the pistol was allegedly used by US Army Major Nidal Malik Hasan when he opened fire on personnel at Fort Hood in Texas.
-Again, the pistol was called a “high-caliber cop-killer” and even the Austin American Statesmen said that “One military expert said it was a weapon that no doctor—not even a military one—would normally carry.”
-The newspaper was unable to provide a source for the comment, and did not have an exact quote.
+Even more recently, the pistol was allegedly used by U.S. Army Major Nidal Malik Hasan when he opened fire on personnel at Fort Hood in Texas.
+Again, the pistol was called a “high-caliber cop-killer” and even the Austin American Statesmen said, “One military expert commented it was a weapon that no doctor—not even a military one—would normally carry.”
+The newspaper was unable to provide a source for the comment and did not have an exact quote.

-The 5.7×28 cartridge was initially developed as a low-weight high-velocity round with a AP (armor penetrating) steel core bullet.
-Designers of the 5.7mm cartridge wanted a powerful round that was light weight, so that soldiers would be able to carry more ammunition.
-The solution that they came up with is the 5.7x28mm cartridge loaded with SS190 bullets.
+The 5.7×28 cartridge was initially developed as a low-weight, high-velocity round with an AP (armor penetrating) steel core bullet.
+Designers of the 5.7mm cartridge wanted powerful round that was light weight, so soldiers could carry more ammunition.
+The solution was the 5.7x28mm cartridge loaded with SS190 bullets.

-On April 2nd, 2009, the Los Angeles Daily news reported on a shooting involving a Five-seveN pistol and they commented saying “Authorities have noticed an increase in high-caliber weapons in Los Angeles.
-One of the most startling incidents was when a Fabrique National 57, an assault pistol used to kill big game…” They went on to quote LAPD Deputy Chief Michel Moore who said about the pistol “You use it on large lions, tigers and bears.”
+On April 2nd, 2009, the Los Angeles Daily News reported on a shooting involving a Five-seveN pistol and they commented, “Authorities have noticed an increase in high-caliber weapons in Los Angeles.
+One of the most startling incidents was when a Fabrique National 5.7, an assault pistol used to kill big game…” They went on to quote LAPD Deputy Chief Michel Moore who said about the pistol, “You use it on large lions, tigers and bears.”

 Nothing could be further from the truth.